Mentorship

 Make time to reflect with employees after a completed project

 Reflecting on the past with employees is a great way to learn from the mistakes.
-This allows your team to access the situation, learn from these mistakes and come up with new ideas to show improvement for future projects.
+This allows teams to assess the situation, learn from these mistakes, and come up with new ideas to show improvement for future projects.
+Reflecting on the present, however, can provide insight into how a team might improve in the future.

 Ask employees what skills they could improve